-This provision raises \$170 million and is in both bills (item 12 in Table 1 and item 27 in Table 2).
+This provision raises around \$200 million and is in all bills (item 12 in Table 1, item 27 in Table 2, and item 26 in Table 3).
 Under current law married couples can exclude \$500,000 of gain (\$250,000 for singles) when they sell their residence as long as they have lived in it for two of the past five years.
 This provision denies this exclusion if they acquired the house in a like kind exchange with no recognition of gain.
 For example, this provision would tax gain that arose from rental properties converted into residences.